 Visionary boards think beyond basic CEO succession planning.
-Boards should receive (at least) annual debriefs on ready-now/ready-soon successors for all key senior positions.
+Boards should receive (at least) annual debriefs on ready-now/ ready-soon successors for all key senior positions.
 These debriefs should provide an overview of each executive's position history and their most recent performance reviews.
-The CEO should also be prepared to discuss his/her assessment of everyone's strengths and weaknesses, as well as plans to address any developmental needs through rotational assignments, coaching, etc.

-For ready-now candidates, the overview should include the succession plan for that person's replacement.
-The discussion of ready-now candidates also needs to touch upon potential retention risks and mitigation strategies-if you think someone is ready for a promotion, chances are at least one of your competitors agrees.
+The CEO should also be prepared to discuss his/her assessment of everyone's strengths and weaknesses, as well as plans to address any developmental needs through rotational assignments, coaching, etc. For ready-now candidates, the overview should include the succession plan for that person's replacement.
+The discussion of ready-now candidates also needs to touch upon potential retention risks and mitigation strategies - if you think someone is ready for a promotion, chances are at least one of your competitors agrees.
 Boards should have opportunities to observe and interact with candidates for key C-suite positions in formal presentations and informal gatherings.
 Beyond scheduled meetings, we see many board members actively involved in the leadership development process throughout the year by volunteering to provide one-on-one mentoring of high-potential executives.

 The succession planning and leadership discussion should also include a high-level, comprehensive review of the overall team dynamics.
 In the same way that boards have begun to assess their own skills and diversity, boards should consider the composition of the company's overall leadership team.
-Many of the techniques boards are using to assess their own effectiveness can be readily applied to the company's leadership team.
+Many of the techniques boards are using to assess Leadership strategy is more than the mere identification of a collective group of current and future executives.
+It is the development and stewardship of a company's priorities and values - that is, its culture their own effectiveness can be readily applied to the company's leadership team.

 For example, consider reviewing a skills matrix, like that used by many boards in their self-assessment process.
 Does the leadership team have the combination of skills and expertise necessary to successfully deliver the company's business strategy?
-Have recent or anticipated changes in business strategy changed the skills/expertise required-and have those changes created any skills 'gaps' in the current leadership team?
+Have recent or anticipated changes in business strategy changed the skills/expertise required - and have those changes created any skills 'gaps' in the current leadership team?
 Similarly, boards should also look at the demographics of the leadership team.
 Is the team appropriately diverse?
 Is it reflective of the employee population and/or the company's customer base?
 Is there a mix of tenure among the leadership team?
 Has there been strategic consideration of which positions are best suited to internal versus external candidates?

-Culture at the Core
+Culture at the core

 In the same way that boards have historically limited their compensation focus to the pay programmes for senior executives, their corporate culture concerns have tended to focus on the 'tone at the top'.
 And yet, time and again we see companies dealing with scandals that are the result of actions taken by employees much lower in the corporate hierarchy.
 Of course, a strong argument can be made that it is indeed tone at the top that creates a corporate culture that allows (or encourages) lower level employees to act in ways that maximise short-term results but are contrary to the long-term health of the company.
 On the other hand, is it possible that there is a disconnect between the company's tone at the top and the day-to-day culture at the core of the organisation?
-Boards need to identify ways to assess the health of the company from top to bottom-both 'tone at the top' and 'culture at the core'.
+Boards need to identify ways to assess the health of the company from top to bottom - both 'tone at the top' and 'culture at the core'.